samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 ## What You Will Build with React

 All right!
 With the concepts describe in the last section in mind, you are ready to start developing your first React application.
 In the following sections, you will build a simple Q&A (Question & Answer) app that will allow users to interact with each other asking and answering questions.
 To make the whole process more realistic, you will use Node.js and Express to create a rough backend API.
 Don't worry if you don't feel confident about developing backend apps with Node.js.
-This is going to be a very straightforward process and you will be up and running in no time.
+This is going to be a very straightforward process, and you will be up and running in no time.

 At the end of this tutorial, you will have a React app supported by a Node.js backend that looks like this: